Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As a native English speaker, if you can be cognizant of your voice inflection by keeping your voice slightly deeper, you might be able to make yourself easier to understand.
 People have an “ear” for languages based on the frequency of their mother tongue.

-To learn Italian takes serious commitment, time, and of course, a good app to learn Italian.
+Achieving fluency takes serious commitment, time, and of course, a good app to learn Italian.
 I’ve noted my favorite app to learn Italian above, as well as several others.
 In fact, at this point, I’ve tested over 18 of them, so I know what I’m talking about.

 Regardless of which one you go with, I have found that consistency is key to language mastery.
 You need to be completing Italian language lessons every week (and preferably every day).
 And look, I know that might sound awful.
 Almost like a chore.
 However, it’s not really that bad.

 It’s like a workout for your brain.
 And because of this I didn’t feel like such a slug when I would go to sleep.
-Because I spent time training my brain to learn Italian rather than some pointless Hollywood content, I felt more productive.
+Because I spent time training my brain to pick up Italian rather than some pointless Hollywood content, I felt more productive.
 I felt like I accomplished something.

 Language Learning Tips (Beyond Italian Apps & Courses)